basil/pys/README.md

 # pys
-Repository used to pre-build python enabled images for popular operating systems
+Repository used to pre-build Python enabled images for popular operating systems

-These images are not indented to for production, instead they are aimed on testing python libraries on multiple platforms.
+These images are not intended for production, instead they are aimed on testing Python libraries on multiple platforms.

 Inclusions
 ==========

 * pip
-* selinux python bindings (Red Hat systems)
+* SELinux Python bindings (Red Hat systems)
-* gcc
+* GCC
-* git
+* Git
-* python headers
+* Python headers
-* openssl headers
+* OpenSSL headers
 * sudo

 Use cases